DataSF/datasf.github.io/_drafts/data-usability.md

 This class assumes you are comfortable navigating in an Excel worksheet.
 You should have access to Excel 2010 or 2013 at your workstation.

 ## What you'll learn in this course
+- How to use functions in Excel to clean and prepare data for analysis
+	- Use Paste-Transpose and SEARCH and FIND functions to create categorical variables
+	- Create fiscal years from dates
+	- Prepare addresses using CONCATENATE
+	- Create flexible lookups using INDEX and MATCH
+- New mindsets for approaching data preparation and cleaning